- Home

 Many people dream of downsizing and living a more minimalistic life, and cleaning out your closet is one of the best places to start.
 The easiest way to organise your wardrobe is to put everything in four piles: keep, sell, donate, and recycle (you can find out where to recycle clothing and textiles near you here).

-Another good rule of thumb is the ‘six month rule’: if you haven’t worn a certain item in the past six months, and don’t think you’ll wear it in the next six months, the chances are you won’t ever wear it!
+Another good rule of thumb is the ‘six-month rule’: if you haven’t worn a certain item in the past six months, and don’t think you’ll wear it in the next six months, chances are, you never will.

 One of the best methods to minimise your clothing collection is to create a capsule wardrobe.
 This will make it easier to find outfits to wear each morning and also help you avoid buying fast fashion items.
 Why not check out our handy guide of tips on creating a sustainable and timeless capsule wardrobe?